katiestar99/ansible/docs/docsite/rst/scenario_guides/vmware_rest_scenarios/installation.rst

 Installation
 ============

-The best option to install the collection is to use the ``ansible-galaxy`` command:
+The best option to install the collection is to use the ``assible-galaxy`` command:

 .. code-block:: shell

-    $ ansible-galaxy collection install vmware.vmware_rest
+    $ assible-galaxy collection install vmware.vmware_rest